aaronkirkham/jc4-console-thingy/README.md

  - ***OPTIONAL*** - Enable super fast game loading with the `-quickstart` launch argument via Steam

 ### Commands
  - `spawn` - Spawn everything!
 Vehicles, characters, animals & props.
+By default, autocomplete displays suggestions for "spawn specifiers," or adjectives that describe entities (e.g. "vehicle," "weapon," or "sniper").
+Chain multiple of these together with commas to narrow down which entities to choose from, or, instead, place a `!` at the start of the parameter to see suggestions for entity names to spawn directly.
  - `event` - Trigger game events - **CAUTION** - Stick to using only the hints, unless you know what the event does
  - `world` - Change world parameters